adilapapaya/adilapapaya.github.io/README.md

 ### Why is this a header?

-This project attempts to answer none of this.
+Seek within yourself the answers to these questionns but fret not if they are nowhere to be found; some questions are purely hypothetical.

-I leave you with one piece of important advice:
+Finally, remember,

-> *Anything italicized sounds much more important*
+> *Anything italicized sounds much more important.*